bastienjalbert/aptr/README.md

   Specify the workspace directory (which contains .robot files and runner directory)

 --file (-f)
-  Specify only one test file to run, you need to be on workspace before running -f
+  Specify one or multiple files, you need to be on workspace before running -f    (use cd)

 --testname (-t)
   Specify a general test name.
 It will be displayed into the final report/log